Teetwal: Road

-Tithwal international bridge
+Tithwal International Bridge

-Tithwal bridge is one of the five crossing points along the Line of Control between India and Pakistan.
+Tithwal Bridge is one of the five crossing points along the Line of Control between India and Pakistan.
 It was first constructed in 1931, but was destroyed in the First Kashmir war.
 However, in 1988, the bridge was reconstructed jointly by India and Pakistan.
 This bridge connects the "Srinagar-Sopore-Tangdhar-Teetwal road" in India to the "Muzaffarabad-Nausadda-Kundal Shahi road" in Pakistan.